marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 The fourth building on our Hamburg campus was open for business in October.

-We have ample space for showing off some [Wunder Vehicles](https://www.wundermobility.com/vehicles) here.
+We have ample space for showing off some [Wunder Vehicles](https://www.wundermobility.com/vehicles) here - and taking them for a test ride, of course.

 ***